Chinese demand for Australian food and fibre exports will undoubtedly be one of the biggest drivers to affect

 As well a general demand from the rising middle class’ increased purchasing power, the Chinese organic market

-(Australian Organic, 2016).
+is expected to grow 20 per cent per annum to 2020 (Australian Organic, 2016).
 In addition, 72% of Chinese consumers worry that the food they eat is harmful to their health (McKinsey, 2016).

 China has only 1.2m hectares of certified organic land, compared with Australia’s 22m ha and therefore does